ivanklee86/argonap/README.md

 ## Authentication

 `argonap` uses a JWT to authenticate to ArgoCD.
-This can be configured in the Helm chartas follows:
+This can be configured in the Helm chart as follows:

 ```YAML
 configs: